BAJAJ FINSERV DIRECT LIMITED

 Risks and Limitations of Cash and Carry Arbitrage

-• Regulatory and Operational Risks: Margin requirements, settlement issues, and changing regulations can affect execution.
+• Regulatory and Operational Factors: Margin requirements, settlement timelines, and regulatory changes may influence position management.

 Conclusion